mdn/content/files/en-us/web/api/rtcpeerconnection/setidentityprovider/index.md

 ### Parameters

 - `domainname`
-  - : A string is the domain name where the IdP is.
+  - : A string representing the domain name where the IdP is.
 - `protocol` {{optional_Inline}}
   - : A string representing the protocol used to communicate with the IdP.
 It defaults to `"default"` and is used to determine the URL where the